john-osaze/netflix-clone/README.md

 # netflix-clone
-Netflix website.
+Netflix website clone.
 Responsively built for the purpose of learning and as submission for second project at Web Dev Bootcamp